pyconca/2019-web/pages/index.fr.rst

     within the community.
     <br />
     PyCon Canada is entirely run by volunteers who are passionate about these goals.
 We hope to see you at the 2019 conference!
-We're also proud to host development sprints which provide a gateway for new contributors and a way for you to give back to the open-source community.
+We\'re also proud to host development sprints which provide a gateway for new contributors and a way for you to give back to the open-source community.
     On November 18-19, please join us at The Carlu, Toronto’s premier event conference center in downtown Toronto.